fshowalter/movielog/reviews/his-private-secretary-1933.md

 Marion goes to the elder Wallace to smooth things over, but a mix-up lands her hired as his secretary.

-The early scenes with John Wayne as a drunken playboy checking out women's ankles in his rearview mirror had me laughing.
+The early scenes with John Wayne as a drunken playboy checking out women's ankles in his rear-view mirror had me laughing.
 They're almost enough to recommend the film.
 But the lack of chemistry between Wayne and Knapp, and the awkward third-act plotting, reserve _His Private Secretary_ for Wayne die-hards only.